 Like an abuse victim we cannot change what has happened.

 We can move beyond this wrongness, this shame by meeting it head on, actively seeking it out, understanding that it is not ours, it never was.
-Acknowledging this victimhood with compassion, moving beyond its disempowering control and knowing that as we do so we are empowering both ourselves and our sisters from within.
+Acknowledging our victimhood with compassion, moving beyond its disempowering control.
+Knowing that as we do so we are empowering both ourselves and our sisters from within.

 Reclaiming your POWER PACK